cpmech/laclib/README.md

 ./all.bash
 ```

-We could call _cmake_ directly as long as we'd set the CC and CXX environmental flags first (see the file `all.bash`).
+We could call _cmake_ directly as long as we'd set the CC and CXX environmental flags first; see the file [all.bash](https://github.com/cpmech/laclib/blob/main/all.bash).

 ## Examples